 With summer holidays right around the corner, many of us are getting ready to finally catch up on that stack of books that's been waiting on the nightstand for ages 📚.
 Not only that - after a year of lockdowns and quarantines, we've changed our reading habits, with.
 Bearing all that in mind, this might be the perfect time to ask ourselves about the ecological footprint our reading causes, and possibly consider making some changes – both for your comfort and for the environment's sake!

 Production of paper books, magazines, and newspapers is responsible for a large part of the world's carbon dioxide emissions.
-Since 2009, the industry has slowly been transitioning to what's considered a more eco-friendly option - electronic readers.
-According to the Author Earnings 2017 report, e-books account for 55% of all online book purchases in the US.
+Since 2009, the industry has slowly been transitioning to what's considered a more eco-friendly option – electronic readers.
+According to the, e-books account for 25.8% of all book sales worldwide.

 Many people wonder, though, whether electronic readers are really more ecological than traditional books.
 You need to consider the fact that the production of such devices requires immense amounts of energy and uses up scarce resources.
 That's why we, the team at Omni Calculator, decided to investigate a bit deeper and answer the following question: